leminhtuan2015/Today-I-Learn/swift/swift_favorite_things.md

 ### @objc attribute
   - The @objc attribute makes your Swift API available in Objective-C and the Objective-C runtime
   - You can call Swift from Objective-C

+### @escaping

+scaping and Non-Escaping in Swift 3

+In Swift 1 and 2, closure parameters were escaping by default.
+If you knew your closure wouldn’t escape the function body, you could mark the parameter with the @noescape attribute.

+In Swift 3, it’s the other way around: closure parameters are non-escaping by default.
+If you intend for it to escape the function, you have to mark it with the @escaping attribute.

 ### File vs Class
   - File .swift can be not contain any class (file swift có thể không chứa class)